-Technological advancements in the transportation industry are setting the stage for a surge in nickel demand, according to the Metals Insider, an industry report released by Brown Gibbons Lang & Company.
+Technological advancements in the transportation industry are setting the stage for a surge in nickel demand, according to the Metals Insider.
+Read Brown Gibbons Lang & Company Metals & Metal Processing industry report to get details on the changes.
 While stainless steel has historically been the primary end market for nickel, increased adoption of electrification in vehicle production is shifting demand for the material with advancements in battery technology.
 This structural shift is expected to change the supply and demand dynamics within the nickel market.

 Industry participants cite battery demand as a transformational development for the nickel industry, with vehicle electrification and global tightening of emissions standards key drivers underpinning market growth: